jamesshore/quixote/docs/descriptors.md

 ### Descriptor Chaining

-A descriptors may have properties or methods that return additional descriptors.
+A descriptor may have properties or methods that return additional descriptors.
 Those chaining options are documented with each descriptor, below.

 Example: `element.assert({ bottom: otherElement.top.plus(10) });`